401(k) plan costs can be broken into three general categories: startup costs, employer contributions (optional), and plan administration fees

 401(k) plans offer small business employers additional tax credits

-Some expenses may also qualify as deductible business expenses.
+In addition to the SECURE Act tax credits outlined above, some expenses may also qualify as deductible business expenses.
 According to section 404 of the IRC, employer contributions are deductible if they don’t exceed set limitations.
-In 2021, this limit is 25% of all eligible employees’ compensation (eligible compensation is limited to $305,000 per participant in 2022); while combined employer and employee contributions are limited to the lesser of $61,000 or 100% of an employee’s annual compensation.
+In 2023, this limit is 25% of all eligible employees’ compensation (eligible compensation is limited to $330,000 per participant in 2022); while combined employer and employee contributions are limited to the lesser of $66,000 or 100% of an employee’s annual compensation.

 Employers can contribute to their own retirement savings, too!